mlacanilao/Undergraduate-Fall-2018-Projects/Homework #5 - Looping & Using Data Files/README.md

 Instructions
 ------------

-Part 1: Write a program that asks the user for 5 numbers.
-Use only if statements to find the highest and lowest numbers.
-Print highest and lowest numbers.
+Part 1: Write a program that asks the user for the number of starting asterisks.
+Prompt the user if they want an incrememental pattern, decremental pattern, or same number of asterisks pattern.
+Print asterisk pattern.
-Part 2: Write a program that determines the price for a portrait sitting.
+Part 2: Write a program that asks the user for their name, phone number, and address and outputs it to a file.
+Read and print the contents of the file.

 License
 -------